 Instructions

-The sugar will start to melt.
+- The sugar will start to melt.
 Then it will clump together before melting into a thick amber colored liquid.

-Whisk the butter into the caramel until it is completely incorporated.
+- Whisk the butter into the caramel until it is completely incorporated.
 I prefer using a whisk to keep the butter and sugar from separating, but your wooden spoon or spatula can work as well.

-Let the mixture boil for approximately one additional minute.
+- Let the mixture boil for approximately one additional minute.

-Carefully pour caramel into a heatproof container and allow to cool down before using.
+- Carefully pour caramel into a heatproof container and allow to cool down before using.

-Melt the butter and white chocolate together over a double boiler or use a microwave.
-If using a microwave, melt in 30 second intervals, whisking after each until fully melted and smooth.
-Whisk in the sugar, followed by the eggs and vanilla and whisk until completely combined.
-Fold in the dry ingredients with a spatula until just combined.
-Spread evenly into prepared pan, the batter is not overly thick.
-Drizzle ¼ cup of salted caramel sauce over the top of the espresso bar batter.
-Using a toothpick or knife, drag the salted caramel through the batter both vertically and horizontally to create swirls of the espresso bars and salted caramel.
+- Spread evenly into prepared pan, the batter is not overly thick.
+Drizzle ¼ cup of salted caramel sauce (~60g) over the top of the espresso brownie batter.
+Using a toothpick, knife or off-set spatula, drag the salted caramel through the batter both vertically and horizontally to create swirls of the coffee brownies and salted caramel.

-Remove from the oven and allow to cool completely before cutting.
+- Remove from the oven and allow to cool completely before cutting.
 Drizzle with additional salted caramel and sprinkle with coarse sea salt, if desired.

 Notes